rcaferati/wac/README.md

   const element = document.querySelector('#html-element');

+  // here we're just simulating the addition of a class with some animation property element.classList.add('animate');

   // if you are using the transition css property onceTransitionEnd(element).then((event) => {
     // ... do something